AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 ### Transition from the Classifications importer to Classification sets

 If your FTP account is used exclusively for Classifications, you should migrate from the **Classifications importer** to **Classification sets**, rather than rotating your FTP account secrets.
-Classification importer will be deprecated on **August 31, 2026**.
+The Classification importer will be deprecated on **August 31, 2026**.
 For more information, see [Classification sets overview](https://experienceleague.adobe.com/en/docs/analytics/components/classifications/sets/overview).

 ## Prepare to rotate account secrets